drepo-eth/site/content/drepo/expanded/incentives/index.md

 A company that offers its users a critical application, for example, an online banking app or a data storage service, has to create 'trust' in said application.
-As we are shifting into a zero-trust or trustless world, this can only be achieved through public verification.
+As we shift into a zero-trust or trustless world, this can only be achieved through public verification.
 One way to accomplish this is to publish a _witnessable app_ within the _dRepo_.
 Consequently, these companies have to invest in the security of their software.
 The verification in the